St. Patty’s festival draws crowd to Downtown Fort Lauderdale

 Miramar helping seniors with electric bill

 The City of Miramar Social Services Department is currently assisting seniors through the Emergency Home Energy Assistance for the Elderly Program at the City of Miramar Multi-Service Complex.This E.H.E.A.P. program provides emergency home energy assistance to low-income households with at least one member 60 years of age or older.
-The [...]
+The individual or family must be [...]

 Tamarac woman commits suicide when being evicted from home